raindropio/mobile/README.md

 Would be great if you can help with resolving known issues and planned improvements described below.

 ##### App features:
-- One codebase for iOS and Android thanks to React Native
 - Truly native look and feel, including navigation and split-view on iPad
 - Share extension
 - Login in with Google, Apple